Copacabana (Bolivia) in 3 Days

 Escalera del Inca

-In the evening we get dinner and watch a storm brewing over Lake Titicaca – a spectacular sight!
+In the evening, we purchase supplies and have dinner in our room watching a storm brewing over Lake Titicaca – a spectacular sight!

 We have a bus back to La Paz this afternoon.
-First we are going to visit Horca del Inca.
-We try to check out but reception is empty.
+We try to check out, but reception is empty.
 We soon discover why; spitty llama is giving birth in the garden.
 It’s an exciting and unexpected start to the morning.

 Baby Llama